scottalford75/Remora-docs/docs/source/intro/intro.rst

 Remora was primarily developed to use LinuxCNC for 3D Printing, where customising or adding features to existing firmwares is not simple or straight forward.

-LinuxCNC, however, is highly configurable and cunstomisable.
+LinuxCNC, however, is highly configurable and customisable.
 It has a truely compliant G-code interpetor and one of the best open source trajectory planners available.
 Making it an ideal software for those wanting to develop custom machines, or CNC implementations.

 In a 3D printer application a traditional desktop PC, or even a Mini-ITX based system is nearly as large as the printer itself.
 And this was in fact how the author first started to contol a Prusa i3 clone with LinuxCNC.
 Converting the original printer controller board to a Modus RTU with a custom firware for IO, thermistor inputs and heater control.
 A desktop PC with a parallel port, Break out Board (BoB) and external stepper drivers.